Activity

 Challenge 1: Carpenter’s Foundation

-- Build a second frame (basement foundation) with the same perimeter to create a different shape.
+• Build a second frame with the same number of dominoes to create a new house foundation

 Career Connection:

 Carpenters measure and cut lumber precisely when building houses, furniture, and structures.
-This challenge practices measurement, planning, and precision.
-Basement foundations are the start of building a house and must be accurately built and measured.
+Foundations are the start of building a house and must be accurately measured.
+Other house building careers (jobs) are plumbers, electricians, roofers and finishers.

 Challenge 2: Tower of Trades